uhuhuuhuhu/VALORANT-EXTERNAL/README.md

 ### Recommended PC Specs
 - Ryzen 5 2nd Generation or better
-- At least 8GB of DDR4 RAM (we recommended 2x 4GB a 3200MHz)
+- At least 8GB of DDR4 RAM (I recommended 2x 4GB a 3200MHz)
 - GTX 1060 6GB or better

 ---